pingcap/docs/storage-engine/titan-overview.md

 #### TablePropertiesCollector

-RocksDB allows using BlobFileSizeCollector, a custom table property collector, to collect properties from the SST which are written into corresponding SST files.
+RocksDB supports using BlobFileSizeCollector, a custom table property collector, to collect properties from the SST which are written into corresponding SST files.
 The collected properties are named BlobFileSizeProperties.
 The following figure shows the BlobFileSizeCollector workflow and data formats.

 ![4-BlobFileSizeProperties.png](/media/titan/titan-4.png)